EDMdesigner/email-generator-docs/compatibility/README.md

-#Email compatibility of our generated code
+#Email client compatibility of our generated code

 Unlike the web, which has just a few browsers handling most traffic, emails are read in a huge variety of email applications, or clients.